xlladdins/xll/docs/Excel4MacrosA-D.md

 **DISABLE.INPUT**(**logical**)

-Logical    is a logical value specifying whether input is currently disabled.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether input is currently disabled.
 If logical is TRUE, input is disabled; if FALSE, input is reenabled.

 **Remarks**

 Disabling input can be useful if you are using dynamic data exchange (DDE) to communicate with Microsoft Excel from another application.

-**Important**   Be sure to end any macro that uses DISABLE.INPUT(TRUE) with a DISABLE.INPUT(FALSE) function.
+**Important**&nbsp;&nbsp;&nbsp;Be sure to end any macro that uses DISABLE.INPUT(TRUE) with a DISABLE.INPUT(FALSE) function.
 If you do not include DISABLE.INPUT(FALSE) to allow non-dialog-box input, you will not be able to take any actions on your computer after the macro has finished.

 **Related Functions**

-CANCEL.KEY   Disables macro interruption
+CANCEL.KEY&nbsp;&nbsp;&nbsp;Disables macro interruption

-ENTER.DATA   Turns Data Entry mode on and off
+ENTER.DATA&nbsp;&nbsp;&nbsp;Turns Data Entry mode on and off

-WORKSPACE   Changes workspace settings
+WORKSPACE&nbsp;&nbsp;&nbsp;Changes workspace settings

 Return to [top](#A)